aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 After an association has been created, it will trigger the first run of the document.
 To ensure the solution has been deployed correctly, perform the following checks.

 1. In the AWS Systems Manager console, under **Instances & Nodes**, choose **State Manager**.
-2. Search for `SQLServerLicenseTracker-Association`, and then choose the association ID.
+2. Search for `SQLServerLicenseTrackingSolution-Association`, and then choose the association ID.
 3. Choose **Execution history**, and then choose the latest execution ID, and then click on the **Output** icon.
 4. Figure 5 shows a successful execution of the primary document.